About the project

 This work will protect the historic setting of the Cathedral, enabling a full and more dynamic interpretation of its heritage, archaeology and architecture, and will free up physical space so that it can function as a cultural venue without compromising the sacred spaces.

 What are we doing?

-University of Leicester Archaeological Services (ULAS) have been appointed archaeological contractors for Leicester Cathedral Revealed.
-We will be providing regular updates about our archaeological investigations which can be followed via our blog (below) and on Facebook.
+University of Leicester Archaeological Services (ULAS) are the archaeological contractors for Leicester Cathedral Revealed.
+We will be providing regular updates about our archaeological investigations which can be followed via our blog (below) and on our social media channels.

-- Part 1: Monitoring ground works and the removal of old foundations during the demolition of the old Song School; and monitoring the installation of trench sheeting and the contiguous piled wall for the basement of the new Heritage Learning Centre.
-This work will take place between October 2021 and March 2022.
+- Monitoring ground works and the removal of old foundations during the demolition of the Old Song School, and monitoring the installation of a contiguous piled wall for the basement of the new Heritage Learning Centre.
+This work took place between October 2021 and May 2022.

-- Part 2: Archaeological excavation of the basement area of the new Heritage Learning Centre.
-This work is expected to take place between April-November 2022.
+- Archaeological excavation of the basement area of the new Heritage Learning Centre.
+This work took place between May 2022 and February 2023.

 - Monitoring further ground works within the basement area of the Heritage Learning Centre.
 This work started in February 2023 and is ongoing.